robert-hh/SH1106/readme.md

 framebuffer class and consists wrappers for this class as well as special methods for controlling the display.

+### 90° Rotation

+The `rotate90` parameter in the constructor allows you to rotate the display by 90 degrees.
+However, this comes at a price: Since we will have to it in software, a second, internal framebuffer will be created, using an additional `width * height / 8` bytes of RAM.
+Also, each call to `show()` will take about 33% longer.

+If you would like to use this feature, keep `width` and `height` in the constructor unchanged, i.e. set to the _physical_ dimensions of your display.
+Also, it is currently not possible to toggle 90° rotation on or off dynamically, you will have to make your decision in the constructor.

 ## Connection

 The SH1106 supports next to thers the I2C or SPI interface.
 The connection depends on the interface used